In 1955, the intentional downing of United Air Lines Flight 629 by a young man with a grudge against his mother shocked the nation.

-At 6:52 p.m. on November 1, 1955 United Air Lines Flight 629, a DC-6B with 44 persons aboard, took off from Stapleton Airport in Denver, Colorado bound for Portland, Oregon.
-Eleven minutes later, the 39 passengers, including an infant and five crew members, were dead—killed instantly when the luxurious airliner crashed on a sugar beet farm near Longmont, Colorado.
+Eleven minutes later, the 39 passengers, including an infant, as well as five crew members, were dead—killed instantly when the luxurious airliner crashed on a sugar beet farm near Longmont, Colorado.
+Among the deceased was the wife of an aide to President Eisenhower.

 Upon learning of the disaster, an official of the FBI immediately offered the services of the Bureau’s Identification Division in identifying the victims of the tragedy.
 Fingerprint experts were dispatched from Washington, D.C., by plane, arriving at the scene of the crash on November 2.